-Gorgeous, adorable, delicious religieuses… Each time we go back to France, we can’t resist the temptation of savouring ‘une religieuse’, a classic French pastry!
+Gorgeous, adorable, delicious Religieuses… Each time we return to France, we can’t resist the temptation of savouring ‘une religieuse’, a classic French pastry!
 As the French say, we fall for a “péché mignon” (a lovely sin)!
+Let’s learn more about this insane Religieuse temptation!

-Today, many pâtissiers are working on new variations of religieuses.
-It is not rare in Paris and other parts of the Province to find in their window fronts rose, violet, blackcurrant, passionfruit or caramel flavoured religieuses.
+Today, many pâtissiers are working on new variations of Religieuses.
+It is not rare in Paris and other parts of the Province to find rose, violet, blackcurrant, passionfruit or caramel flavoured Religieuses in their window fronts.

 Photos of Religieuses